kammitama5/kammitama5.github.io/_posts/2019-09-29-Sunday-September-29th.md

 - I've joined a Slack outside of school that is functional-programming based (my friend at my Spring internship introduced me to the space) and it's a great group of people.
 Every week, a bot reminds us "what did you learn/ build this week?".
   It has really been a great activity for me to post there once a week what I've accomplished.
+  Someone on the Slack joked that I was "making them all look bad" by the sheer number of tasks I had accomplished, but I'm also in grad school, so I just laughed about it.
 My school also has a weekly Wednesday scrum, but that is usually more a research-driven scrum than one for general accomplishments.

 - I gave a talk this week on open source and my (very limited) experience, for students at my school, in the hope that